Outdoor activities for preschoolers should not be taken for granted.

 Then pour in some vinegar and watch it start foaming and spilling over the cup!

 My kids have done this hundreds of times and it just does not get boring.
-They started doing this activity independently when they were around the age of 7-8y!
+They now do this independently!

 ♦ Bug Catcher ♦